ulmala/online-teaching-application/README.md

 # Online teaching application

 This application can be used to arrange online courses.
 Courses contains learning material and automatically checked tasks.
 Every user is either teacher or student.
+Application is used via web browser.

 Application features:
 * User can log in and out and create new account.